IBM/serverless-home-automation/README.md

 ## Overview and goal
 Over the past few years, we’ve seen a significant rise in popularity for intelligent personal assistants, such as Apple’s Siri, Amazon Alexa, and Google Assistant.
 Though they initially appeared to be little more than a novelty, they’ve evolved to become rather useful as a convenient interface to interact with service APIs and IoT connected devices.
 This developer pattern will guide users through setting up their own starter home automation hub by using a Raspberry PI to turn power outlets off and on.
 Once the circuit and software dependencies are installed and configured properly, users will also be able to leverage Watson’s language services to control the power outlets via voice and/or text commands.
 Furthermore, we’ll show how Openwhisk serverless functions can be leveraged to trigger these sockets based on a timed schedule, changes to the weather, motion sensors being activated, etc.

+Click here to view the [IBM Pattern](https://developer.ibm.com/code/patterns/implement-voice-controls-for-serverless-home-automation-hub/) for this project.

 ## Prerequisites
 You will need the following accounts and tools:
 * [IBM Cloud account](https://console.ng.bluemix.net/registration/)